OpenOCL/openocl.github.io/contribute.md

 Check out the [issues on github](https://github.com/OpenOCL/OpenOCL/issues) with the label `ufg` (up for grabs) that indicate easy issues to start with.
 But any contributions (have your own ideas) are welcome!

-Get in contact with us (jonas@openocl.org) if you would like to contribute.
+Get in contact with us (jonas@openocl.org) if you would like to contribute, or need any kind of assistance.
-If you implemented a feature that you think would make OpenOCL a better software, create a **pull request** and we will review the request asap!
+If you have implemented a feature that you think would make OpenOCL a better software, create a **pull request** and we will review the request asap!